sfarrens/sfarrens.github.io/homepage/docs/CV.md

 ## Teaching

-* May 2016: Tutorial on sparsity at the 8th edition of the Astronomical Data Analysis (ADA8) summer school in Chania
+* May 2016: Tutorial on sparsity at the 8th edition of the Astronomical Data Analysis (<a href="http://ada8.cosmostat.org/" target="_blank">ADA8</a>) summer school in Chania

 * Jan 2011 & May 2011: Lectures - Courses on Cosmology for master’s students at ICE